 As red team members and pen testers, we are often tasked with testing the security of a target’s Remote Desktop Protocol (RDP) service.
-Pass-the-Hash (PTH) is a technique commonly used by attackers to gain access to a system through stolen credentials.
-In this article, we will explore how to use the xfreerdp tool to connect to an RDP server using PTH techniques.
+Pass-the-hash (PTH) is a technique commonly used by attackers to gain access to a system through stolen credentials.
+In this article, we will explore using the xfreerdp tool to connect to an RDP server using PTH techniques.

 What is Pass-the-Hash?

-Pass-the-Hash is a technique used to authenticate to a system using the hash of a user’s password instead of the actual password.
+Pass-the-Hash is a technique for authenticating to a system using the hash of a user’s password instead of the actual password.
 The hash is obtained by stealing the password hash from the target system.
 This technique is commonly used by attackers who have already compromised a system and have access to the password hashes.

 Using Pass-the-Hash to Connect to an RDP Server

-Now that we understand what Pass-the-Hash is, let’s explore how to use this technique to connect to an RDP server using xfreerdp.
+Now that we understand Pass-the-Hash, let’s explore using this technique to connect to an RDP server using xfreerdp.
 Xfreerdp is an open-source RDP client that supports Pass-the-Hash authentication.

-First, we need to obtain the password hash of a user who has access to the target RDP server.
-We can use Mimikatz or other similar tools to extract the password hash.
+First, we need to obtain a user’s password hash to access the target RDP server.
+We can use Mimikatz or similar tools to extract the password hash.
 Once we have the password hash, we can use xfreerdp to connect to the RDP server.

 Here’s an example command to connect to an RDP server using xfreerdp with Pass-the-Hash authentication: